juntylpro1/secure-enterprise/catalog-manifest.md

 3. Add your preferred configurations into the file by using the example manifest as a guide.
 To learn more about each value, view the [available values](#available-values).
 4. Add the file into the root folder of your source code repository.
 5. [Add your deployable architecture to your catalog](/docs/secure-enterprise?topic=secure-enterprise-onboard-da).

+If your deployable architecture is already onboarded to a private catalog, you can [download the manifest](/docs/secure-enterprise?topic=secure-enterprise-onboard-da#download-manifest) from the console.
+{: tip}

 ## Example manifest file
 {: #example-manifest}